mokshadharma/llm-instructions/ed-non-interactive-guide.md

 **When single script is better:**
 If all line numbers can be determined from the original file state, combine all edits into one script using bottom-up ordering.
 This is simpler and safer than multiple scripts.

-**Prefer one edit per invocation for multi-script workflows**
+**Prefer one operation per invocation for multi-script workflows**

 When making multiple edits across separate ed invocations, the safest approach is:
-1. Make one edit per ed script
+1. Make one operation per ed script (inserting 10 lines is one operation; inserting 5 lines then deleting 3 elsewhere is two)
 2. Verify the edit succeeded (syntax check, view the lines)
 3. Re-query line numbers before the next edit